mimecast/dtail/doc/installation.md

 # Install it

 It is recommended to automate all the installation process outlined here.
 You could use a configuration management system such as Puppet, Chef or Ansible.
-However, that relies heavily on how your infrastructure is managed and is out of the scope of this documentation.
+However, that relies heavily on how your infrastructure is managed and is out of scope of this documentation.

 1. The ``dserver`` binary has to be installed on all machines (server boxes) involved.
 A good location for the binary would be ``/usr/local/bin/dserver`` with permissions set as follows: